KishorKumar11/StarWarsBook/docs/Documentation.md

 ### Ant Design has it's own cursor based pagination
 - In the <Table> component, `pagination` attribute can be used (https://ant.design/components/pagination)

-## Future Plans
-- Replace 'Add to favorites' button with star icon to enable better user interaction
-- Improve table display UI that matches the Star Wars theme
-- Replace character detail preview modal with pages that include better UI for each character along with their pictures
-- Improve UI of 'Favorites Only' and 'Clear Selection' button
-- Add sliding transition between pages to simulate the "Force" as per the Star Wars theme